 Yet, the gap widens between demand for skilled labor and those trained in the trades.
 Student loan debt and living back home with the parents in the new routine it seems, as I guess it’s just not “cool” to be a plumber these days.
 A generation of educated and under-employed Americans are walking around in a daze, with very few tangible skills on their resume.
 It took me years to identify what my “skills” might be, and how to make a living from what I can do is often still a challenge.

 My advice to any young person would be to find a specialty, or develop a specific skill you might already possess, something that’s in demand.
-As the small business owner continues to get crushed by taxation, regulation, and the latest BIG government scam, (ObamaCare), finding work will become even harder.
+As the small business owner continues to get crushed by taxation, and regulation, finding work will become even harder.
 You better have a skill set to sell, and you better do it well, or as millions of Americans will tell, you wont be working hard, you’ll be hardly working…